Why are we re-opening schools now?

 Guidance Related to Cohorts must be applied.
 For other childcare outside the school setting, please see separate childcare guidance.

 Do these new guidelines apply to preschool?

-Unless there is a local public health order stating otherwise, child care programs can remain open or re-open.
+No. Unless there is a local public health order stating otherwise, childcare programs can remain open or re-open.
 There will be some variation for preschool programs that are based on a school campus: if the school campus is closed, then the local school district will decide if the childcare or preschool program can open

 Are boarding schools allowed to reopen residential dorms under this framework?

-No, the residential components of boarding schools are to remain closed regardless of Tier status of their county until further guidance is issued.
+No, the residential components of boarding schools are to remain closed (with theexception of residential components of boarding schools that are currently operating with the permission of local health authorities, including those serving wards or dependents of the juvenile courts) regardless of Tier status of their county until further guidance is issued.
 Boarding schools present unique risks compared to other K-12 schools due to the nature of the congregate living situation that brings together students and faculty from various communities across the state and from other states, which raises the risk of COVID-19 transmission.
 Additionally, as students may travel back to their home communities on weekends and holidays, this would further raise the risk of the spread of COVID-19 through multiple communities.
 The non-residential components of boarding schools (e.g., in-person instruction for day students) are governed by the same guidelines as other K-12 schools.